hashicorp/terraform-provider-google-beta/README.md

 ## Provider Usage

-Please see [instructions](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference) on how to configure the Google Provider.
+Please see [instructions](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference) on how to configure the Google provider.

 ### Upgrading the provider